(See also Overview of Esophageal and Swallowing Disorders.)

 The typical patient with eosinophilic esophagitis has dysphagia for solids and a history of atopy.
 The diagnosis of eosinophilic esophagitis is often first considered when reflux symptoms fail to respond to acid-suppression therapy.
 It should also be considered in adults who present with esophageal food impaction or in adults who have noncardiac chest pain.

 Diagnosis requires endoscopy with biopsy showing eosinophilic infiltration (> 15 eosinophils/high-powered field).
 Although visible abnormalities (eg, linear furrows, strictures, stacked circular rings, loss of vascular markings, white exudates) may be apparent on endoscopy, the appearance can be normal, so biopsies are essential.
 Because GERD can also cause eosinophilic infiltrates, patients who have mainly reflux symptoms should probably have endoscopy only after failure of a 2-month trial of a proton pump inhibitor.

-A barium swallow may show a feline esophagus, ringed esophagus, narrow-caliber esophagus, or strictures.
+A barium swallow may show stacked circular rings (feline esophagus), a narrow-caliber esophagus, or strictures.

 In adults, topical corticosteroids are often given to treat eosinophilic esophagitis.
-Patients may use a multi-dose inhaler of fluticasone (220 mcg) or budesonide (180 mcg) 30 minutes before breakfast and 30 minutes before dinner; they puff the drug into their mouth without inhaling and then swallow it.
+Patients may use a multi-dose inhaler of fluticasone (880 mcg twice a day); they puff the drug into their mouth without inhaling and then swallow it.
 Alternatively, budesonide 1 mg oral viscus slurry can be taken 30 minutes after breakfast and 30 minutes after dinner.
 Budesonide can also be mixed with a thickener (most often a sugar substitute) into a slurry and swallowed.
 They are given for 8 weeks to determine efficacy.
 If the patient achieves remission with this therapy, it is often continued indefinitely.
 Maintenance doses of these drugs are not well established.

 Patients who have significant strictures may need careful esophageal dilation using a balloon or esophageal dilator; multiple, careful, progressive dilations are done to help prevent esophageal tears or perforation.